tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 - Set to `0` to use defaults

 **How it works**

-1. **Flush pool** - Handles memtable flush operations across all column families
-2. **Compaction pool** - Handles compaction operations across all column families
-3. **Task submission** - When a memtable needs flushing or compaction is triggered, a task is submitted to the appropriate pool
-4. **Worker threads** - Pool workers pick up tasks and execute them asynchronously
-5. **Shared resources** - Multiple column families can flush/compact simultaneously using the shared pools
+The flush pool handles memtable flush operations across all column families, while the compaction pool handles compaction operations.
+When a memtable needs flushing or compaction is triggered, a task is submitted to the appropriate pool.
+Pool workers pick up tasks and execute them asynchronously, allowing multiple column families to flush or compact simultaneously using the shared resources.

 :::tip[Benefits]
-- **Resource efficiency** - One set of threads serves all column families
-- **Better utilization** - Threads are shared across workloads
-- **Simpler configuration** - Set once at database level
-- **Scalability** - Easily tune for your hardware (e.g., match CPU core count)
+One set of threads serves all column families, providing resource efficiency and better utilization as threads are shared across workloads.
+Configuration is simpler since it's set once at the database level, and the system is easily scalable to match your hardware (e.g., CPU core count).
 :::

 :::caution[Tuning Guidelines]
-- **Flush threads** - Usually 2-4 is sufficient (I/O bound)
-- **Compaction threads** - Can be higher (4-16) for CPU-intensive workloads
-- **Total threads** - Consider total = flush + compaction + application threads
-- **CPU cores** - Don't exceed available cores significantly
+Flush threads are usually I/O bound, so 2-4 is sufficient.
+Compaction threads can be higher (4-16) for CPU-intensive workloads.
+Consider the total thread count as flush + compaction + application threads, and don't exceed available CPU cores significantly.
 :::

 ## LRU File Handle Cache